Discover why you may want to use healthier cleaning ingredients.

 Solvents are harmful to the environment.
 ISO kills bacteria, algae and microbes in the sewer and septic tanks.
-Just like good bacteria in your gut, these microbes and algae are involved in the process of cleaning the water.
+Just like good bacteria in your gut, everything from microbes to algae are involved in the process of cleaning the water.
+ISO kills them.
 Meanwhile, ISO goes into the water treatment plant which is certainly not equipped to handle it.

 The dumping of solvents is illegal.

-The Federal Government does not acknowledge these concerns; and consequently it gets worse.
+The Federal Government does not acknowledge Cannabis or these concerns; and consequently it gets worse.

 Volatile Organic Compounds (VOCs)